dhruvmalik007/solana-colossum-hackathon/development-specs/agentic-design-workflow/AI_AGENTIC_WORKFLOWS.md

 ## models to be used:
-- openai / perplexity sonar
+- Openai / perplexity sonar

-- time series models : AWS chrnos for the time series prediction (from HF inference API Kit).
+- Time series models: AWS chrnos for the time series prediction (from HF inference API Kit).

-- Optional: Multimodal model in order to understand the user query (voice / text / image etc) in order to fetch the correct result.
+- Optional: Multimodal model in order to understand the user query (voice / text / image etc) in order to annotate the discussions.

 ## data sources:
-- all the data being routed through the copilotUI Kit integration.
+- All the data is being routed through the copilotUI Kit integration.
     - defillama based protocol metrics
     - more precise oracle data streams / indexer defined fetching of the wrappers for getting program level information.
         - TODO: integrate the indexer data fusion within the [@repo/ai](../../packages/ai) Copilot based interation for the reasoning